 You may also be required to submit

 - Transcript evaluation.
 The transcript evaluation is required of all applicants who attended and received their degrees from any institution outside the U.S. The evaluation is not an English translation of the transcripts, but a separate document completed by a professional evaluation agency, which shows that the degree you’ve received or are pursuing outside the U.S. is equivalent to a U.S. bachelor's degree or U.S. master’s degree.
-This requirement is waived for applicants with a bachelor’s, master's or doctoral degree from an accredited U.S. institution.
-You are required to submit your official international education credentials (e.g. transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to any evaluation agency that is a member of the National Association of Credential Evaluation Services (NACES), or you can submit an evaluation completed by the Law School Admission Council (LSAC).
+This requirement is waived for applicants with a bachelor’s, master's, or doctoral degree from an accredited U.S. institution.
+You are required to submit your official international education credentials (e.g. transcripts, mark sheets, degree certificates, graduation diplomas) and evaluation fee directly to any evaluation agency that is a member of the National Association of Credential Evaluation Services (NACES), or the Law School Admission Council (LSAC).
 Please note that only official documents should be submitted to the transcript evaluator, as Loyola only accepts official documents and not copies.
 You should request your chosen evaluation agency to send the evaluation directly to Graduate & Professional Enrollment Management (GPEM) at firstname.lastname@example.org, and that they send your transcripts along with the report.
 Learn more on completing your transcript evaluation.
-Transcripts received from these evaluation agencies are considered official.
+Transcripts received from these evaluators are considered official.
 Please note this is the preferred method to get your official transcripts to us.

 Check your application status